 There’s no need to worry about the IR35 status of your assignment.
 As the employee of an umbrella company, IR35 won’t apply.

-You can find out more about some of the perks of being an umbrella employee here.
+Find out more about the benefits of being an employee of an umbrella company.

 How do umbrella companies calculate your take home pay?

-For employees working under an umbrella company, pay will be subject to deductions for tax and national insurance through the PAYE system.
-This means that all tax and National Insurance obligations will be paid on your behalf, as with any other employee.
+For employees working under an umbrella company, pay will be subject to deductions for Income Tax and National Insurance through the PAYE system.
+This means that all Income Tax and National Insurance obligations will be paid on your behalf, as with any other employee.